Yoga Therapy Training: Principles

 - Discover how Yoga and Ayurveda work together to promote well-being of body, mind, and spirit.

-- Explore Energy Healing: how to send healing energy to others; the roles of prayer and intention; the power of the mind; the use of affirmations, visualizations, and mantra
+- Explore Energy Healing: how to send healing energy to others; the roles of prayer and intention; the power of the mind; the therapeutic use of affirmations, visualizations, and mantra

 - Explore important issues in conducting the business of yoga therapy